23prime/sync-upstream/README.md

 # Sync Upstream Action

-A GitHub Action that syncs upstream repository changes.
-It automatically merges changes if there are no conflicts, or creates a pull request if conflicts need to be resolved manually.
+A GitHub Action that syncs upstream repository changes by creating a pull request.
+If there are merge conflicts, the workflow will fail and you need to resolve them manually.

 ## Usage